SummaryRead the full fact sheet

 - 10 whole walnuts or 20 walnut halves

-- a handful of mixed nuts
+- a small handful of peanuts or mixed nuts.

-Including nuts and seeds in your diet
+How to include nuts and seeds in your diet

 Where to get help